 Avoid juices.
 Eat whole oranges.
 Eat whole carrots.
 Eat whole apples.
 Eat whole pomegranates.
 Juicing fruits and vegetables cuts out all the good fiber and increases the sugars you consume.

 Drink water first thing in the morning.
 Here are two effective ways to drink 16 oz. every morning.
-Both of these drinks will help your liver cleanse after a
+Both of these drinks will help your liver cleanse after a long night of detoxing.

 16 oz. of water, 2 tbsp. of apple cider vinegar